mako-framework/docs/08_learn_more/00_validation.md

 $validatedInput = $validator->getValidatedInput();
 ```

-> Note that only validated input (input fields with at least one rule) is returned.
+> Note that only validated input (input fields with at least one validation rule) is returned.
 If you have a field that doesn't require any special validation then you can use the `optional` rule to ensure that it gets returned along with the validated values.
 {.warning}

 The `isValid` method returns `true` if the input is valid and `false` if not, while the `isInvalid` method returns `false` when the input validates and `true` when not.